10:30 am Sunday Worship

 Due to its extensive and intricate, really eradicable, root system, the Mishna prohibited planting a Sycamine tree within 75 feet of a cistern.
 Why?
 Because the roots are gonna penetrate that cistern wall, the cistern walls, and destroy the water tight integrity of a cistern.
 So, it’s root system was known and warned against.

-Jesus points to ‘this’ Mulberry tree.
-Think the near demonstrative pronoun ‘this’ versus ‘that’.
+Jesus points to this Mulberry tree.
+Think the near demonstrative pronoun this versus that.
 He’s talking about this one.
 He’s pointing to one right in their midst.
-If you have faith, you can say to ‘this’ Mulberry tree, which is probably been around 500-600 years, root systems that are going all underneath us and all around us, you can say to this one, “be uprooted.”
+If you have faith, you can say to this Mulberry tree, which is probably been around 500-600 years, root systems that are going all underneath us and all around us, you can say to this one, be uprooted.
 In and of itself impossible task.

-In my house, I don’t know about yours, but in my house, Cottonwood roots shoot out everywhere and little Cottonwood saplings are growing up in the middle of my lawn.
+At my house, I don’t know about yours, but at my house, Cottonwood roots shoot out everywhere and little Cottonwood saplings are growing up in the middle of my lawn.
 Impossible to eradicate.
 Totally annoying.
 Because no matter how much you mow them down or pull them up, we’ve done both, they resist your will, they defy you.
 They exhaust your efforts.
 They continue to grow, reproduce, and drive you absolutely bonkers.
 Is this your experience?
 It’s mine.

 This Mulberry tree is like that.
 Vast invasive root system.
 Tree that’s been growing its root system, like this for several centuries and to command this noxious thing to be uprooted, be quite the feat.
 Imagine, though, the satisfaction of taking the next step.
 If you’re able to uproot that Cottonwood and then plant it in the heart of the sea.
 That’s what I’d like to do with all those Cottonwoods.
 I’m picturing that right now, a few Cottonwoods, I’d like to uproot, plant in the heart of the sea, and drown them.